Table of Contents

 The rupture can be triggered by e.g. physical or psychological stress, drastic blood pressure fluctuations or in the course of circadian rhythms that are accompanied by changes in the coagulation activity (stronger coagulation early in the morning).

 Clinical signs of myocardial infarction

-The typical symptoms include severe retrosternal pain that typically spreads into the left arm (Note: right arm possible as well), neck and upper jaw and do not improve after nitroglycerin administration These symptoms are observed in only about 40 % of patients.
+The typical symptoms include severe retrosternal pain that typically radiates into the left arm (Note: right arm pain is possible as well), neck and upper jaw and does not improve after nitroglycerin administration.
+These symptoms are observed in only about 40 % of patients.

-Painless infarctions – so-called silent infarctions – especially affect diabetic patients due to neuropathy or older patients.
-These painless infarctions include about 20 % of all cases.
+Painless infarctions – so-called silent infarctions – especially affect diabetic patients due to neuropathy or old age.
+These painless infarctions are present in about 20 % of all cases.